 HOW WILL I LEARN AND GROW AS A MENTOR?

-Mentors serve teens through providing oversight, coaching and discipleship rooted in a program model based upon Trust Based Relational Intervention.
+Mentors serve teens through providing oversight, coaching and discipleship rooted in a program model based upon Trust Based Relational Intervention (TBRI).
 The power of this relational model not only impacts teens but the Mentor as well.
 Mentors experience leadership development and spiritual growth, positioning them to thrive in their future no matter what career path they choose.
-It is a year-long journey into leadership, coaching, spiritual growth and understanding how to help others learn.
-This is a once-in-a-lifetime leadership development opportunity.